tir38/android-master-detail-nav-drawer/README.md

 This pattern is easily implemented with the [Design Support Library](https://android-developers.googleblog.com/2015/05/android-design-support-library.html).
 The best walkthrough on how to build a navigation drawer is this [tutorial by CodePath](http://guides.codepath.com/android/fragment-navigation-drawer).

-On larger devices though, hiding and showing the navigation drawer is unneccessary.
+On larger devices though, hiding and showing the navigation drawer is unnecessary.
 With plenty of screen real estate, the drawer should just stay open all the time.
 The [Material Design specs](https://material.io/guidelines/patterns/navigation-drawer.html#navigation-drawer-behavior) even recommend this behavior.
-There are [ways](http://stackoverflow.com/a/18095111) to accomplish this "always open" behavior on tablets by using [DrawerLayout.LOCK_MODE_LOCKED_OPEN](https://developer.android.com/reference/android/support/v4/widget/DrawerLayout.html#LOCK_MODE_LOCKED_OPEN), but I found them a bit hacky and unelegant.
+There are [ways](http://stackoverflow.com/a/18095111) to accomplish this "always open" behavior on tablets by using [DrawerLayout.LOCK_MODE_LOCKED_OPEN](https://developer.android.com/reference/android/support/v4/widget/DrawerLayout.html#LOCK_MODE_LOCKED_OPEN), but I found them a bit hacky and inelegant.
 Additionally by implementing CodePath's example, too much of the view logic would live in the hosted activity.
 I set out to see if I can use Fragments to solve this problem.
 Basically we will have a *master* fragment that will be used for the drawer view and a *detail* fragment for the main view.
 We'll then reuse these fragments in a classic master/detail arrangement on tablets.

 ![phone](readme_images/phone_and_tablet.png)